kondukto-io/kdt/README.md

 - --alm-tool: If there is more than one ALM enabled in Kondukto you need to specify ALM tool, otherwise it is not necessary.
 - --team: Specify a team name.
 By default team name is `default team`.
 - --force-create: Create a project with prefix `-` if there is another project with the same name.
-- --over-write: Overwrite project name, there is no need to add `-` prefix.
+- --overwrite: Overwrite project name, there is no need to add `-` prefix.

 This command will create a project on Kondukto with the same name in your ALM(Application Lifecycle Management) tool.
 If there is another project with the same name, command will print an error message and exit with a status code.
-You can pass `--force-create` flag to create a project with a prefix `-` or you can pass `--over-write` flag to overwrite the project name.
+You can pass `--force-create` flag to create a project with a prefix `-` or you can pass `--overwrite` flag to overwrite the project name.

 ```